RanaHSeif/ENCE_3100_Rana_Seif/Final_Project/Final_Project_Report.md

 Looking back at the five major components, four of the core functionality have been successfully implemented:

-✓ Interface with LED Matrix over SPI - Complete with synchronization fixes ✓ Timer System - 0.5s timer controlling movement updates ✓ Pseudo-Random Generator - LFSR-based dot position generation ✓ Direction Control FSM - Four-state machine for movement
+✓ Interface with LED Matrix over SPI - Complete with synchronization fixes <br>
+✓ Timer System - 0.5s timer controlling movement updates <br>
+✓ Pseudo-Random Generator - LFSR-based dot position generation <br>
+✓ Direction Control FSM - Four-state machine for movement <br>

 This proved that this project is not achievable using an FPGA and creates the general framework to allow for easy incorporation of additional features.